-Our Post-IPO Certificate of Incorporation will provide that our board of directors will be divided into three classes, with the number of directors in each class being as nearly equal in number as possible.
+Our Post-IPO Certificate of Incorporation will provide that our board of directors will be divided into three classes.
 The directors in each class will serve for staggered three-year terms, one class being elected each year by our stockholders.
-Our Post-IPO Certificate of Incorporation will provide that directors may only be removed from our board of directors for cause by the affirmative vote of a majority of the shares entitled to vote.
+Our Post-IPO Certificate of Incorporation will provide that directors may only be removed from our board of directors for cause by the affirmative vote of two-thirds of the voting power of the shares entitled to vote, subject to the terms of the New Stockholders' Agreement.
 See "Management-Composition of our Board of Directors and Election of Directors."
 These provisions may have the effect of deferring, delaying or discouraging hostile takeovers, or changes in control of us or our management.